 Compass.law was co-founded by its Chair and CEO, Colin Lachance (named in 2014 by Canadian Lawyer Magazine as one of Canada's Top 25 Most Influential Lawyers, named by American Bar Association's ABA Journal as one of nine "Legal Rebels" of 2014, and described by one prominent legal podcaster as Canada's Chief Legal Informatics Officer), and has been guided by a stellar Board of Directors with deep experience in breaking the status quo, doing things differently and setting the pace.
 Tim Stanley, Lluís Faus and Warren Tkachuk (also a co-founder) have created great companies that strive to make the world a better place, and Jordan Furlong (Director from May 2017 to July 2020) is a globally-renowned and highly sought after legal market analyst and futurist.

-The September 2020 launch of the globally-unique Legal Innovation Data Institute (LIDI.ca) represents Compass' latest game-changing success.
-As a federally-incorporated not-for-profit organization, LIDI expands the circle of innovation and creation beyond traditional publishers by powering the efforts of legal and AI academic labs, law firms, publishers, startups and applied machine learning companies through bulk access to the Compass Canadian case law collection.
+In September 2020, the launch of the globally-unique Legal Innovation Data Institute (LIDI.ca) represents Compass' next game-changing success.
+As a federally-incorporated not-for-profit organization, LIDI expanded the circle of innovation and creation beyond traditional publishers by powering the efforts of legal and AI academic labs, law firms, publishers, startups and applied machine learning companies through bulk access to the Compass Canadian case law collection.
 Transformation of a knowledge industry demands we look beyond the traditional and tap the intelligence, drive and resources of all who can make a difference, and Compass is proud to enable this transformation through LIDI.

 The Compass.law influence on legal innovation in Canada and beyond is just beginning.
 If you want to be a part of creating the future of law, we are always open to collaboration.
 Drop us a line.